-This directive applies to all county superintendents of schools, school districts, community college districts, and other employing agencies that employ persons to perform creditable service under the California State Teachers’ Retirement System (CalSTRS) Defined Benefit (DB) Program, Defined Benefit Supplement (DBS) Program and Cash Balance (CB) Benefit programs.
+This directive applies to all county superintendents of schools, school districts, community college districts, charter schools and other employing agencies that employ persons to perform creditable service under the California State Teachers’ Retirement System (CalSTRS) Defined Benefit (DB), Defined Benefit Supplement (DBS) and Cash Balance Benefit (CB) programs.

 Electronic privacy is crucial for the ongoing success of the Internet as a convenient means to provide customer service.
 Your personal information will be used only to conduct CalSTRS-related business.